opencodeiiita/GoGit/CONTRIBUTORS/IIITA/Second_year/Mallik Prabhanjan/info.md

 Ans) In git, last commit can be edited by using the command git commit --amend.
 After this command, a editor open up in which we can edit our commit.
 After editing and exiting the editor, the commit is edited.

+Ques - (Issue 336)

+Ans) First I made changes in info.md and made first commit.
+Then I answered the ques, made the second commit and made a PR.
+Then I used git rebase -i Head~2 command and deleted the first commit.
+Then I pushed the changes.